joereddington/TheOpenVoiceFactory/guides.md

 ## Getting started ##

 This is our three minute getting started video.
 It is a single take shown at normal speed and without cuts.
-It shows how you can download the templates, make changes, and upload them again to create an online communcation app.
+It shows how you can download the templates, make changes, and upload them again to create an online communication app.
+If you'd prefer an introduction on a windows machine, we've recorded one [here](https://www.youtube.com/watch?reload=9&v=NMEamPEvabU&feature=youtu.be)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EMURT7RXOLg" frameborder="0" allowfullscreen></iframe>